Majors for Williams Honors College students

-If you decide to change your major, you need to report to the office of the dean or director of your college or school as well as inform the Honors Program office of your decision.
+If you decide to change your major, you need to report to the office of the dean or director of your college or school as well as inform the Honors College office of your decision.
 Some students choose to complete "divisional" majors in the College of Arts & Sciences.
 Others choose to complete two majors, or a major and one or more minors or supplement their major with one of the many university certificate programs.

 For the specific requirements of UA's majors, minors, and certificate programs, see The Undergraduate Bulletin and consult with the office of the appropriate department, school, or college.